WizeEveryWhere/OpenWize-Up/docs/appendix/help_ide.rst

       Result from '*WizeUp*' target

 #.
 Next, generate the build system by double-click on '*CMake Debug*' target.
-   The console gives you the generation prcess result :
+   The console gives you the generation process result :

    .. figure:: ../pics/IDE_BuildTargetsConsole_2.png
       :width: 85 %